July 8, 1955

 The mayor looked around the room at the wide eyes of his friends and family.
 He knew this was a lot to decipher, in fact, he was still processing the implications himself.

 “I know I’m giving you a lot to think about tonight, but I want you to go home and discuss this with your families.
 Like I said, I will be in the office all day tomorrow and welcome the opportunity to address any questions or concerns you have.
 We will meet back here, same time tomorrow afternoon, to vote on whether we will commit to being a part of the experiment.
 I told the CIA agents this afternoon I would need unanimous consent from the town to commit to the proposed experiment.”

 Bethany Ann jumped off her stool and ran to Mayor Crane.
-She tugged at his limp shirt, “I want to go home, Daddy!
+She tugged at his limp shirt and softly whined, “I want to go home, Daddy!
 Home!”

 The mayor picked up his tired little girl and brushed the matted hair off her forehead.
 Bethany Ann snuggled her head into the crook of his neck and began sucking her thumb.